FabianWildgrube/PupilSizeTracker/README.md

 For best results, use a camera that records in the infrared spectrum (750nm and above).
 Illuminate the eyes with an infrared light source, preferrably a point light, in order to keep its reflection in the eyes as small as possible.

+TODO: document CLI vs Server (include -p 9876:9876 option for starting a container with docker run, otherwise no port will be open)

 ## Parameters
 * `--input_video_path` *[required]*